GoogleChrome/developer.chrome.com/site/en/blog/default-offline/index.md

 {% YouTube id='M7gQg9JojGE' %}

-Even though the feature is available on Android only at the moment, we are working to bring it to desktop as well.
+This feature is available on Android (Chrome 109) and desktop environments (Chrome 110).
 If you have any feedback send it our way via [this form](https://forms.gle/PnrpAtgGgvQ2jVof6)

 Photo by [Sten Ritterfeld](https://unsplash.com/@stenslens) on [Unsplash](https://unsplash.com/s/photos/airplane-phone)